acmesecorg/metacrack/README.md

  ### *catalog*

  Add contents of files to a data catalog.
-Files should start with an identifier such as an email address and contain one or more values, sepearted by the `:` character e.g.
+Files should start with an identifier such as an email address and contain one or more values, seperated by the `:` character e.g.

  ```
  alice@acme.org:password::